Edited by Vinod Panchbhavi, MD

 Patients with Morton’s neuroma present with pain in the forefoot, particularly in the “ball” of the foot.
 However, not all pain in the forefoot is a Morton’s neuroma.
 In fact, most chronic pain in the forefoot is NOT the result of a Morton’s neuroma, but rather is from metatarsalgia – inflammation (synovitis) of the “toe/foot” joints.
-The symptoms from Morton’s neuroma are due to irritation to the small digital nerves as they pass across the sole of the foot and into the toes (Figure 1).
+The symptoms from Morton’s neuroma are due to irritation to the small digital nerves, as they pass across the sole of the foot and into the toes (Figure 1).
 Therefore, with a true Morton’s neuroma, it is not uncommon to have nerve-type symptoms, which can include numbness or a burning sensation extending into the toes.
 There are several interdigital nerves in the forefoot.
 The most common nerve to develop into a neuroma is between the 3rd and 4th toes.
-With a true neuroma, the pain should be isolated to just one or two toes.
+With a true neuroma, the pain that radiates and the numbness or tingling should be isolated to adjacent sides of just one or two toes.

 Figure 1: Location of Nerve (between the base of the 2nd and 3rd toes)

 In many cases, a neuroma may develop as a result of excessive loading on the front of the foot.
+Such a loading for example can occur in those who regularly wear high heels with a narrow toe box.
 Sometimes, a patient’s anatomic alignment in the forefoot contributes to the overload.
 There may be some cases where the neuroma develops spontaneously, for no obvious reason.
 However, once the nerve is irritated, pressure from walking, and from the adjacent bony prominences (metatarsal heads), as well as from the intermetatarsal ligament that binds the heads together, all may contribute to persistent pain.
 (Figure 2).
 Repetitive pressure on the nerve causes localized injury with resulting scarring and fibrosis of the nerve.
 This leads to symptoms in the distribution of the nerve.

 Patients will feel pain that worsens with walking, particularly when walking in shoes with thin soles or high heels.
 Also, anything that squeezes the metatarsal heads together may aggravate symptoms, such as narrow shoes.
 A patient may feel the need to remove the shoe and rub the foot to soothe the pain.